 Please visit our Forms and Applications Web page for any additional forms needed.

 Before providing or offering to provide any landscape architectural services on projects located in South Dakota, you must be licensed in South Dakota.
 In order to apply for licensure, you will need to complete and submit the forms listed below.
-Refer to the Blue Book, Pages 41-42 (covering ARSD 20:38:34) for specific information regarding comity licensure requirements.
+Refer to the Blue Book (covering ARSD 20:38:34) for specific information regarding comity licensure requirements.